How to Use Data to Choose Your Best SaaS Marketing Channels

 Most SaaS companies use some combination of the following channels to reach their leads and interact with their customers.
 If you haven’t done much marketing for your solution yet, or are seeking out new ways to reach potential users, it’s a good idea to try out a campaign on each of these main channels first.
 The idea is to get some data on how each channel works so you can further refine your mix of marketing channels.
 Let’s explore each of these basic channels, along with explanations of common techniques and best practices within each.

-Organic search is traffic from search engines that wasn’t part of the paid advertising sections of the search engine result pages (SERPs).
-People who find your solution via searching on Google or Bing can be your most valuable leads, because they are actively seeking what you provide.
+Organic search is traffic from search engines that weren’t part of the paid advertising sections of the search engine result pages (SERPs).
+People who find your solution via searching on Google or Bing can be your most valuable leads because they are actively seeking what you provide.
 When people use the term SEO, they are referring to the practice of trying to attract more website traffic from organic search.
 Building an effective SEO strategy starts with identifying pillar topics, and planning topic clusters around those pillars, which guide your content team as it creates a rich library of content.
 The more detailed and in-depth your content, the better your search engine results tend to become.
 As a marketing channel, organic search does require a significant upfront investment in content strategy and creation, but its benefits can be reaped for years.
 Some of the best-qualified leads come from organic search.
 Plan on a timeframe of 6-12 months of sustained effort to start seeing meaningful traction in traffic from organic search.

-Just like organic search is traffic from search engines that wasn’t part of any paid advertising campaigns, organic social is traffic from social media platforms that is not supported by any paid advertising.
+Just like organic search is traffic from search engines that weren’t part of any paid advertising campaigns, organic social is traffic from social media platforms that are not supported by any paid advertising.
 The best use of organic social media marketing is for brand recognition and building goodwill by sharing valuable content.
 It’s not as common to find bottom-of-the-funnel success with organic social media posting.
 This is because, unlike Google or Bing search traffic, most people who see your content won’t have an immediate need for your product when they see any particular post from you.
 So instead, your purpose should be to gain followers and build connections with them over time, so that when they do have a need for a product like yours in the future, they will remember you and will come sign up for your product at that time.

 Many of the top SaaS companies use social media platforms like Facebook for user communities, post video walkthroughs on LinkedIn, and show their brand personalities through Instagram feeds.
-The key to engaging on social media is to come from a place of authenticity, and to be clear about the intention and personality you are trying to convey.
+The key to engaging on social media is to come from a place of authenticity and to be clear about the intention and personality you are trying to convey.

 Many SaaS companies supplement organic SEO efforts with paid search, meaning running text-based ads on the Google or Bing ad networks.
 Take advantage of Google’s advanced machine learning by using features like Smart Bidding, where you can select from a number of automated bidding strategies based on indicators like target ROAS and target search page location.
 With paid search, logic and strategy are paramount.
 Engage in concerted keyword research; know when you’re intentionally using exact match, broad match, or other keyword settings; be smart about geographic targeting; set negative keywords.
 Since paid search is usually running on a pay-per-click model, you’re better off running a smaller, more high-intent target keyword list than a broad, sprawling target keyword list.